Georgia Divorce Venue

-Venue for Uncontested Divorce:
+Venue for Uncontested Divorce in Georgia:

-Venue for uncontested divorce refers to the proper county within the State of Georgia to hear a particular case.
+“Venue” refers to the proper county within the State of Georgia to hear a particular case.
 Generally speaking, under the Georgia Constitution, the defendant is entitled to be sued in the county of his or her residence.
 However, there is an exception for divorces.
 A divorce may be filed in the county where the plaintiff resides if the defendant has moved from that same county within six month from the date of filing and this county was where the parties lived together at the time of separation.
 To be clear, the plaintiff is the person who is officially asking the court for the divorce.

 But, venue objections can be waived by the defendant by agreement or by failing to properly object to improper venue.
 In uncontested divorces it is very common for the parties to live in different counties but to agree that the divorce should be completed in the county of the plaintiff instead of that of the defendant.